WonjeYun/HDPEarningsCall/README.md

 # HDPEarningsCall (WIP)
+This repository is the code for the MA Thesis project "Analysis of Topic Modeling on the Stock Market" by Wonje Yun, for Masters of Computational Social Sciences at University of Chicago.

-This code uses hierarchical Dirichlet process (HDP) using [tomotopy](https://github.com/bab2min/tomotopy) to earnings call data and do performance analysis
+The thesis and repository applies hierarchical Dirichlet process (HDP) using [tomotopy](https://github.com/bab2min/tomotopy) to earnings call data and do performance analysis.

 ## Data
 The data is collected from the following sources:
 1. Wharton Research Data Services (WRDS)'s python API
     * Capital IQ's transcript data through SQL query
+    * The query for the data is not provided in the repository
 2. Yahoo Finance
     * Using yfinance python library to get stock price data